thomas-c-reid/Stable-Diffusion-CNN-Model/README.md

-## Usage

-To use this diffusion model with cosine schedule, you can run the `diffusion_cosine.py` script with the desired image and parameters.
-The script will load the image and apply the diffusion model with the specified schedule to generate a denoised version of the image.
-You can customize the schedule by adjusting the `cosine_beta_schedule` function in the script, which generates the beta values for each time step.
+# Project Title

+Diffusion Model with Cosine Schedule

-## Contributing
+## Description

-If you would like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.
-You can also open an issue to report a bug or request a new feature.
+This project is an implementation of a diffusion model for denoising images using a cosine schedule for the beta parameter.
+The diffusion model is a generative model that gradually adds noise to an image over time, resulting in a denoised version of the original image.
+The beta parameter determines the amount of noise that is added at each time step, and a linear or cosine schedule can be used to vary this parameter over time.

-## License
+## Installation

-This project is licensed under the MIT License - see the LICENSE file for details.
+To run this project, you will need to install the following packages:

+- PyTorch
+- NumPy
+- Matplotlib

+These packages can be installed using pip or conda, depending on your preferred package manager.
+For example, you can install PyTorch with pip using the following command: